ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 #### husky / Git hooks

 You can use it to lint your commit messages, run tests, lint code and many more when you commit or push.
-See here [husky](https://typicode.github.io/husky/) or [husky npm](https://www.npmjs.com/package/husky).
+See here [husky - github](https://typicode.github.io/husky/) or [husky npm](https://www.npmjs.com/package/husky).

 #### lint-staged

 Run linters against staged git files and don't let 💩 slip into your code base!
 Linting makes more sense when run before committing your code.
 By doing so you can ensure no errors go into the repository and enforce code style.
-Check there [lint-staged github](https://github.com/okonet/lint-staged) or [lint-staged npm](https://www.npmjs.com/package/lint-staged).
+Check there [lint-staged - github](https://github.com/okonet/lint-staged) or [lint-staged - npm](https://www.npmjs.com/package/lint-staged).

 #### ESLint